Serbian invasion of Kosovo (1912): Invasion

 On 18 October 1912, Serbian King Peter I issued a proclamation stating that his army would bring "freedom, brotherhood, and equality" not only to the Serbs but also to the Albanians.

 For the invasion of Kosovo and Albania, the 3rd Serbian Army under the command of General Božidar Janković was designated.
 The local Serbs of Kosovo welcomed them as liberators.
 In contrast, the Albanians expected Kosovo to become part of an "autonomous Albania", opposed the occupation of their settlements, and organized volunteer units that offered strong resistance to the advance of Serbian troops.
 Near Podujevo, about 15,000 volunteers under the command of Albanian commander Isa Boletini resisted the Third Serbian Army that was advancing toward the interior of Kosovo and the Albanian coast.

 Guerrilla resistance was encountered during the capture and passage of the Serbian army through Priština, Uroševac, and the village of Crnoljeva near Zborce Han, where a major clash took place between Serbian and Albanian forces.
 At Dulje and Zborce, several thousand Albanians from the regions of Luma and Metohija desperately tried to defended against the advance of the Serbian army toward Prizren.
 After four days of fighting, the Albanian resistance was defeated.

 After defeating the Albanians, the Serbs captured Prizren around 22 October 1912 and continued their advance toward the Albania and the Adriatic Sea.
 The Serbian army imposed harsh rule upon the Albanians, who immediately began to resist it.
 The Serbian General Staff issued an order that any Albanian settlement from which shots were fired should be destroyed.

 On 30 October, Montenegrin army captured Peć.

 Serbian army alongside the Montenegrin army captured Đakovica, ending the invasion of Kosovo on 5 November.

-Aftermath
+Crimes

-During the invasion 20,000-25,000 Albanians were killed mostly in Uroševac, Prizren and Đakovica.
+During the invasion 20,000–25,000 Albanians were killed mostly in Uroševac, Prizren and Đakovica.
 Serbian troops carried out brutal reprisals against the Albanian civilian population for the killing of Serbian soldiers.